groundlight/python-sdk/README.md

 ## Development

+The auto-generated SDK code is in the `generated/` directory.
 To re-generate the client code:

 ```Bash
 $ make generate